cpfergus1/IRS_form_scrape/README.md

 ## Notes to potential future employer

 This was my very first full python application that I am excited to share with you!
-I beleive the most difficult part of this challenge was navigating my way through BeautifulSoup and getting
+I beleive the most difficult part of this challenge was navigating my way through BeautifulSoup and getting to the elements I needed.
+Additionally, because this was my first python app, there was a little bit of a learning curve with the language.
+I felt the similarities to Ruby helped me develop this app in a decent amount of time.
+Thanks for letting me participate!